ivan-hc/ArchImage/README.md

 <img width="697" height="75" alt="Istantanea_2025-10-22_01-26-21" src="https://github.com/user-attachments/assets/73271046-be23-4bfc-b432-00deef4b6ee8" />

 Leave blank if no dependency is needed.
-In our example, I add `python`, also if it is not necessary anymore.
+In our example, I add `python`.
 You can add many more packages, according to your needs.

 ### 3,5.
 AUR, want to use ChaoticAUR instead?
 The hidden question
 Between question 3 (add dependencies) and 4 (enable multilib) exists another hidden question